Manchester, New Hampshire: Arts and culture

 Cultural landmarks include the historic Palace Theatre, the Currier Museum of Art, the New Hampshire Institute of Art, the Franco-American Center, the Manchester Historic Association Millyard Museum, the Massabesic Audubon Center, the Amoskeag Fishways Learning and Visitors Center, the Lawrence L. Lee Scouting Museum and Max I. Silber Library, the Zimmerman House and Kalil House designed by Frank Lloyd Wright, and the SEE Science Center.
 Valley Cemetery, the resting place of numerous prominent citizens since 1841, is an early example of a garden-style burial ground.

 The John F. Kennedy Memorial Coliseum is another, smaller venue in downtown Manchester with a capacity of approximately 3,000 seats.
 It was completed in 1963, serves as home ice for the Manchester Central and Memorial High School hockey teams, and is home to the Southern New Hampshire Skating Club.

 The nickname "ManchVegas" was derived from illegal gambling in local businesses during the late 1980s or early 1990s.
 Many pizza shops and local bars had video poker machines that would pay out real money.
 The nickname was coined following a citywide campaign of law enforcement.
 It was then adopted as a lampoon of the city's limited entertainment opportunities.
 The term has since become a source of pride as the city's entertainment scene has grown.
 By 2003, it was well enough known that a note on Virtualtourist.com said, "Residents reflect the regional dry humor by referring to sedate Manchester as 'ManchVegas'."
 By 2005, an article in Manchester's Hippo (a local alternative weekly) said that then-Mayor Robert A. Baines "is pushing to replace the nickname ManchVegas with Manchhattan" (meaning Manchester+Manhattan).
 In 2009, the film Monsters, Marriage and Murder in ManchVegas was released referencing Manchester's popular nickname and using much of the city as its backdrop.

 Manchester has a growing collective of artists, due in large part to the influx of young students at the New Hampshire Institute of Art, Southern New Hampshire University, and the University of New Hampshire at Manchester.
 Slam Free or Die, New Hampshire's only weekly slam poetry venue, is in Manchester.

 The Manchester City Library has served the city's residents since the mid-1850s and has been housed in the Carpenter Memorial Building on Pine Street since 1914.
 There is a branch location on North Main Street on the West Side.

+In July 2023, former Mayor Joyce Craig declared Manchester the "Chicken Tender Capital of the World."